maelys-mcardle/snowflake/docs/README.md

 # Snowflake

-**Snowflake** is a programming language made designed with microcontrollers as both the editing and execution environment in mind.
-As such, it is designed with a few restrictions in mind:
+**Snowflake** is a programming language made designed with microcontrollers as both the editing and execution environment.
+As such, it is designed with a few assumptions:

 * The target device is memory-bound rather than CPU-bound.
 * Numeric keypad as the input device including [for typing letters][1]
-* A 20 character by 4 line tall display device.
+* The output is a 20 character by 4 line display.

 Conceptualize a device that's a mish-mash of a [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
 This resulting language is likewise something in-between machine code